 A chaplain is a professional who offers spiritual advice and care in a specific institutional context, such as a college or university campus, hospital, prison or military unit.
 Although chaplains often provide religious services for members of their own faith communities, the main role of a chaplain is to facilitate or accommodate the religious needs of all individuals in the institution in which he or she is working.
 Chaplains often serve as experts on ethics to their colleagues and employers, providing insight to such diverse issues as organ transplantation, just-warfare, and public policy.
 Professional chaplains do not displace local religious leaders, but fill the special requirements involved in intense institutional environments.
 Thus, a Muslim chaplain is not necessarily an “Imam,” although an Imam may work as a chaplain.
 There is a need for both male and female Muslim chaplains.
 For example, female Muslim students on college campuses or hospitalized Muslim women may feel more comfortable with a female Muslim chaplain.

-Why is Hartford Seminary an excellent setting to train in Islamic Chaplaincy?
+Why is Hartford International University an excellent setting to train in Islamic Chaplaincy?

-The Islamic Chaplaincy Program complements the strengths already in existence at Hartford Seminary:
+The Islamic Chaplaincy Program complements the strengths already in existence at HIU:

-a) the strong academic curriculum available through the Master of Arts degree program with a concentration in Islamic Studies and Christian-Muslim Relations;
+a) the strong academic curriculum available through the Master of Arts in Religious Studies (MAIRS) degree program with a concentration in Islamic Studies; and

 b) the interfaith orientation, work and scholarship of the Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations; and

-c) the expertise of the Seminary’s Hartford Institute for Religion Research in working with active faith communities.
+c) the expertise of the HIU’s Hartford Institute for Religion Research in working with active faith communities.

 The Macdonald Center is the country’s oldest center for the study of Islam and Christian-Muslim relations.
-It embodies the Seminary’s long-term commitment – begun in 1893 – to the study of Islam and Christianity and the complex relationship between the two religions throughout history and in the modern world.
+It embodies HIU's long-term commitment – begun in 1893 – to the study of Islam and Christianity and the complex relationship between the two religions throughout history and in the modern world.

-Hartford Seminary and the Macdonald Center believe deeply that mutual respect and cooperation among faith groups can and must develop.
+Hartford International University and the Macdonald Center believe deeply that mutual respect and cooperation among faith groups can and must develop.
 The Islamic Chaplaincy Program is a natural result of that belief.

-Is Hartford Seminary’s Islamic Chaplaincy Program equivalent to a Master of Divinity?
+Is Hartford International University’s Islamic Chaplaincy Program equivalent to a Master of Divinity?

 What is the course schedule?